 The story of trans fat in the U.S., while lengthy, serves as an excellent example where scientific evidence was translated into policy actions to improve public health.
 As early as 2006, researchers estimated that eliminating trans fats from America’s food supply could prevent up to 1 in 5 heart attacks and related deaths; which would mean a quarter of a million fewer heart attacks and related deaths each year in the U.S. alone!
 Encouragingly, research has already found that earlier bans on the use of trans fats in New York State public eateries are associated with a drop in heart attacks and strokes.

 Outside of the U.S., a number of countries, such as Denmark, Switzerland, Canada, and Britain, have already restricted or banned trans fats.
 However, trans fat remains prevalent in many developing nations where inexpensive partially hydrogenated oils have become staples not only for the food industry, but also for home use.
 This shift away from traditional cooking oils toward partially hydrogenated oils is contributing to the growing global epidemic of cardiovascular disease.
 For example, trans fats in India are often found in “vanaspati,” a partially hydrogenated oil often used as a low-cost alternative in food preparation.

-Encouragingly, the World Health Organization (WHO) has also put trans fat in the spotlight on a global stage.
-Estimating that industrial trans fat intake leads to more than 500 thousand deaths from cardiovascular disease annually, the WHO campaign is calling on governments to eliminate, or “REPLACE,” trans fats by 2023 through six strategic actions:
+Encouragingly, in 2018 the World Health Organization (WHO) also put trans fat in the spotlight on a global stage.
+Estimating that industrial trans fat intake leads to more than 500 thousand deaths from cardiovascular disease annually, the WHO is calling on governments to eliminate, or “REPLACE,” trans fats by 2023 through six strategic actions:

 - REview dietary sources of industrially-produced trans fats and the landscape for required policy change.